compbiozurich/UZH-BIO392/course-results/Marieluisa-Buchegger/blast_exercise.md

 # Exercise 😃
 *Severe acute respiratory syndrome coronavirus 2 isolate SARS-CoV-2/human/USA/NJ-NYGC-NJ-BioR-411-Ampliseq/2020, complete genome*
 ## 1. Use blast in NCBI to search the unknown nucleotide sequence
  • Which organism does this sequence belong to?
-Human\
+Virus\
  • Pick one blast result.
 What is the accession number, max score, query cover and E value? \
     - Accession number: LR877818.1 \
     - max score: 6929 \
     - query cover: 100% \
     - E value: 0.0 \
  • Which region does this sequence cover the subject sequence?
 (The answer could be different which depends on the accession that you choose) \
+ 21584 - 25335
  • Is it DNA or RNA sequence?
-RNA \
+DNA \
  • Does it encode a (part of) protein?
 If yes, which protein?
-(Hint: use different blast type) Yes, a Spike glycoprotein
+(Hint: use different blast type) Yes, a surface Spike glycoprotein

 ## 2. Use blast in Uniprot to search the unknown protein sequence
  • Select the most possible one among manually reviewed entries. \
  What is its Uniprot ID?
 P01116\
 • What protein does this sequence come from?
-Ras protein\
+Ras protein (GTPase KRas)\
 • Which organism does this sequence belong to?
 Homo Sapiens (Human)\
 • What is the function of this protein?\
 GTPase KRas, Ras proteins bind GDP/GTP and possess intrinsic GTPase activity.
 Plays an important role in the regulation of cell proliferation.